isemenkov/libpascurl/README.md

 Documentation you can find at [wiki page](https://github.com/isemenkov/libpascurl/wiki).

-Project road map you can find at [trello.com](https://trello.com/b/4KeflAib/libpascurl).
+Project roadmap you can find at [trello.com](https://trello.com/b/4KeflAib/libpascurl).

 ### Bindings